top of page

 Summary

 When someone demands an apology through a third party, it’s usually a sign of emotional avoidance, difficulty with direct communication, or a desire to control the narrative.
+Triangulation might arise from fear, shame, or lack of relational skills — not necessarily from malice.

 The key is recognising the pattern and gently shifting towards direct, respectful, and compassionate communication.
 In therapy, this may involve practicing assertiveness, emotional regulation, and developing a secure sense of self.